Since the turn of the century, Olympic sports disciplines in India have become part of sports lovers.

 2. Pullela Gopichand

-Pullela Gopichand is the Chief National Coach for the Indian Badminton Team and is among a legend in the world of badminton, as his career is full of titles.
+Pullela Gopichand is the Chief National Coach for the Indian Badminton Team, and a legend in the world of badminton, as his career is full of titles and awards.

-Not only he played but also he is running an academy named Pullela Gopichand Badminton Academy, where he carves out the talent of the learners.
+He also runs an academy named the Pullela Gopichand Badminton Academy, where he nurtures the talent of the learners.

 Pullela Gopichand Badminton Academy is the best badminton academy in India and trains many badminton players (including over 50% of this list) to excel in national and international tournaments.

-He was also awarded the Arjun Award, Rajiv Gandhi Khel Ratna, Padma Bhushan, and Dronacharya Award in 2009.
+He was awarded the Arjuna Award in 1999, the Rajiv Gandhi Khel Ratna in 2001, the Padma Bhushan in 2005, and the Dronacharya Award in 2009.

-The Badminton Association of India has established an effective process that regularly churns out talent with Pullela Gopichand as the national coach.
+He has established an effective process with the Badminton Association of India (BAI), which is the governing body of badminton in India, that regularly churns out talent with him as the national coach.

 Most regard Pullela Gopichand as the best badminton player in India, considering his winning statistics and competition.